-Settlements are Jewish communities that were established in the West Bank and Gaza Strip after these territories came under Israeli military control at the end of the 1967 War.
-In 2005, all Israeli settlements in the Gaza Strip were uprooted as part of the Israeli Disengagement from Gaza.
-Today, there are 142 settlement and outposts in the West Bank with over 350,000 inhabitants.
+Settlements are Jewish communities established in the West Bank and Gaza Strip after these territories came under Israeli military control at the end of the 1967 War.
+In 2005, all Israeli settlements in the Gaza Strip were uprooted as part of Israel’s disengagement from Gaza.
+As of 2013 statistics, there are 142 settlement and outposts in the West Bank with over 350,000 inhabitants.

 In the 1970s, successive Israeli governments believed that settlements in certain sections of the West Bank, particularly in the Jordan Valley and eastern slopes of Samaria, as well as in areas of the Gaza Strip would provide Israel with an important military buffer zone.

-While often characterized as “ideological, right-wing, nationalist and religious,” the settler population is actually more diverse and includes secular Israelis and new immigrants as well as those who chose their homes based on affordability and convenience rather than on religion or politics.
-However, many settlers and supporters of the movement believe that there is a religious obligation to settle and hold on to this territory.
-In addition, the vast majority of settlers and their supporters believe that they play an essential role in providing security for the State of Israel, by providing a first line of defense against Palestinian or other Arab attack.
+While often characterized as “ideological, right-wing, nationalist and religious,” the settler population is actually more diverse and includes secular Israelis, new immigrants, ultra-Orthodox, as well as those who chose their homes in these communities based on affordability and convenience rather than on religion or politics.
+To be sure, there are many settlers and supporters of the movement who believe there is a religious obligation to settle and hold on to this territory.
+In addition, the vast majority of settlers and their supporters believe they play an essential role in providing security for the State of Israel, by providing a first line of defense against Palestinian or other Arab attack.